Savatage: Early days (1979–1986)

 Criss Oliva and his brother Jon formed their first band together, called Avatar, in 1979.
 Their former bands were Tower and Alien, respectively.
 In 1980, the duo met up with drummer Steve "Doc" Wacholz and practiced in a small shack behind the Oliva home that was dubbed "The Pit" by the band.
 Wacholz originally tried out to be part of Jon's band, Alien, but when the first Savatage lineup was taking shape, Jon, who was originally on drum duties, was relieved of them by Wacholz.
 They also gave Wacholz a nickname that would follow him throughout his career: "Doctor Hardware Killdrums", often shortened to just "Doc" or "Doc Killdrums", which referred to his hard playing style.

 Criss, Jon and Wacholz played Tampa (where they had moved with their family in the late 1970s) and Clearwater area clubs for many years.
-In 1981, Ronald Leon Sisson joined them to relieve Jon of bass guitar duties.
+In 1981, Keith Collins joined them to relieve Jon of bass guitar duties.
 In late 2006, footage was released onto the internet of an early performance by Avatar at a gig in a Clearwater parking lot and was prominent in featuring an early version of the song "Holocaust", which would later be released on Savatage's first album and a cover of Van Halen's "Eruption" and the latter's cover version of "You Really Got Me".
 In 1982, Avatar took part in some heavy metal compilations, most notably The YNF Pirate Tape, a promotion by Tampa rock radio station 95YNF for local Florida bands.
 Shortly after its release, Avatar was forced to change its name due to copyright issues.
 Combining the words "Savage" and "Avatar", the band decided on Savatage.

 We wrote out Avatar on a big piece of poster paper... and Criss said, "Put a big S (like Kiss) in front of Avatar," and it was like, "Savatar."
 I was like, "That sounds like a really bad dinosaur," but we liked the way it looked.
 So then finally, out of nowhere, I don't remember who it was—it might have been Criss' wife or my wife—somebody said, "Take the R out and put a GE," and we did, and it was "Savatage."
 I was like, "That was cool," not "Sa-va-tage," but "Savatage," like "Sava" for Savage and "Tage" for mystical or whatever.
 From that moment on we were Savatage.